 - a.
 Complete a new application form that contains a notice regarding false statements; or - b.
-Sign a statement that contains the notice regarding false statements. - C. Background Investigations businesses, business and residence addresses, and drivers license numbers;
+Sign a statement that contains the notice regarding false statements. - C. Background Investigations

 1. The Tribe shall request from each primary management official and from each key employee all of the following information: